C64 Forever 10: Create & Play

 Selling over 30 million units and introducing a whole generation to computers and programming, the C64 shook up the video games industry and sparked cultural phenomena such as computer music and the demoscene.
 In recent years the C64 has enjoyed a spectacular revival manifesting itself once again as a retrocomputing platform.

-To allow you to experience and relive the wonders of this unique computer, Cloanto, developers of Commodore/Amiga software since the 1980s, has introduced C64 Forever, a revolutionary C64 emulator, preservation and support package.
-C64 Forever embodies an intuitive player interface, backed by a built-in database containing more than 5,000 C64 game entries, and advanced support for the new RP9 format, dubbed the "MP3 of retrogaming".
+To allow you to experience and relive the wonders of this unique computer, Cloanto, developers of Commodore/Amiga software since the 1980s, has introduced C64 Forever, the official CBM 8-bit preservation, emulation and support package.
+C64 Forever embodies an intuitive player interface, backed by a built-in database containing more than 5,000 C64 game entries.
+Support for the innovative RP9 format allows for advanced title authoring and easy cross-platform playback.